 Will we have enough to do?

 This is probably best answered by saying that first-time guests to Navini stay an average of five days, however many return to stay for 10 days or more.
 Our average length of stay is around a week.
-On the Things to Do (Activities) page, you will see a variety of activities on offer – or you may wish to choose a book from our library and simply relax on the beach!
+On the Things to Do (Activities) page, you will see a variety of activities on offer – or you may wish to choose a book and simply relax on the beach!

 When are the Fijian nights?